department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Developer Resistance**: A testing strategy is hard to get right.
 Issues with the strategy will manifest in increased developer resistance.
 The strategy must be treated as a first-class software product in its own right; bugs must be quickly addressed, communication must be open and honest, and overall quality has to be high.
 There's no real shortcut here.
 Indeed, most of the following risks impact the project at least partially through increasing developer resistance.

 - **High Barrier to Entry**: Learning _how_ to create tests is non-trivial and poses a significant additional frustration on top of that presented by development in general.
 It can't be eliminated, but we can reduce the burden by ensuring there's a simple test case covering each of the myriad patterns that the project will contain.
-For instance, tests for simple and complex algorithms, tests for React components demonstrating how rendering can be validated, tests snapshotting requests and responses to external services, etc.
+For instance, tests for simple and complex algorithms, tests for React components demonstrating how rendering can be validated and checked against accessibility guidelines, tests snapshotting requests and responses to external services, etc.

 - **Additional Cost**: Testing incurs additional costs in time and energy from developers and reviewers.
 This can be unwelcome, especially in the early phases of a project.
 As above, this can be remediated to some degree by providing examples, but it is also important to allocate sprint capacity for testing at both the level of the individual tasks and at the level of the team as a whole.